igrigorik/agent/README.md

 # Agent

-Agent is a diverse family of related approaches for modelling concurrent systems, in Ruby.
-In other words, it is a collection of different [process calculi](http://en.wikipedia.org/wiki/Process_calculus) primitives and patterns, with no specific, idiomatic affiliation to any specific implementation.
+Agent is an attempt at [Go-like (CSP / pi-calculus) concurrency in Ruby](http://www.igvita.com/2010/12/02/concurrency-with-actors-goroutines-ruby/), but with an additional twist.
+It is a collection of different [process calculi](http://en.wikipedia.org/wiki/Process_calculus) primitives and patterns, with no specific, idiomatic affiliation to any specific implementation.
 A few available patterns so far:

  - Goroutines on top of green Ruby threads
- - Named, in-memory channels
+ - Named, Typed, Bufferd and Unbufferred in-memory "channels"
+ - Selectable "channels"

-This gem is a work in progress & an experiment, so treat it as such.
-At the moment, it is heavily influenced by Google's Go and π-calculus primitives.
+This gem is a work in progress, so treat it as such.

 # Working Code Examples